PedroBern/react-tiger-transition/docs/QuickStart.md

 import ReactDOM from 'react-dom';
 import { BrowserRouter as Router} from "react-router-dom";

-// you need to import styles!
+// you need to import styles for commonjs or ES modules
-import 'react-tiger-transition/dist/styles.css';
+// umd already ships styles together import styles from 'react-tiger-transition/lib/styles.css';

 import {
   Navigation,